 - a. obtain consent from their energy retailer for connection of the basic EG System; - b. obtain consent from Western Power before interconnecting their basic EG System with Western Power's Distribution Network; - c. comply with the technical requirements as well as relevant national standards, industry codes, legislation, and regulations.
-In the event of inconsistency, the order of the following instruments shall prevail, being legislation and regulations, followed by the technical requirements, followed by national standards and industry codes; - d. comply with the "Conditions of approval to connect an inverter energy system" provided to user at application preliminary approval and published on the Western Power website at date of installation; - e. not connect additional inverters, make modifications, or install additional basic EG Systems, including Battery Energy Storage Systems (BESS), without the prior written agreement of Western Power; - f.
+In the event of inconsistency, the order of the following instruments shall prevail, being legislation and regulations, followed by the technical requirements, followed by national standards and industry codes; - d. comply with the site specific conditions in addition to the "Conditions of approval to connect an inverter energy system" provided to user at application preliminary approval and published on the Western Power website at date of installation; - e. not connect additional inverters, make modifications, or install additional basic EG Systems, including Battery Energy Storage Systems (BESS), without the prior written agreement of Western Power; - f.
 Provide relevant and requested system data after installation at completion of system commissioning for registration of embedded generator system; and - g.
-Only operate the basic EG system after receipt of approval to operate (ATO) from Western Power.
+Comply with site specific conditions provided at approval to operate (ATO) and only operate the basic EG system after receipt of ATO from Western Power.

-Western Power may, at its absolute discretion and without limiting any of its other rights, reject an application and/or disconnect the EG system from the grid if the User's EG system does not comply, or no longer complies with all the requirements for basic EG systems through modification being made to the User's EG system.
+Western Power may, at its absolute discretion and without limiting any of its other rights, reject an application and/or direct an Authorised Agent to disconnect the EG system from the grid if the User's EG system does not comply, or no longer complies with all the requirements for basic EG systems through modification being made to the User's EG system.